 Finding its place among other month-long anti-drinking holidays that include “Dry January” and “Sober October,” Sober September is now viewed by college students as a prime opportunity to prepare for an upcoming school year and numerous holidays that involve festivities or social gatherings encouraging the consumption of alcohol.

 Exhausted by summer months spent partying and over-drinking, students in the U.K. and the U.S. are learning to appreciate all that a month apart from alcohol can give them.

-In the U.K., it is widely believed that the charity organization Cancer Research UK may be responsible for the adoption of Sober September by the populace, thanks to their recommendation that a month free from alcohol can lead to increased overall health and raise awareness of cancer (something they have deemed a “Dryatholon”).
+In the U.K., it is widely believed that the charity organisation Cancer Research UK may be responsible for the adoption of Sober September by the populace, thanks to their recommendation that a month free from alcohol can lead to increased overall health and raise awareness of cancer (something they have deemed a “Dryathlon”).

 The website Yahoo and the ABC television show Good Morning America’s website are also speculated as to the sources for spreading the word of Sober September throughout the United States, mentioning why it’s a great option for those who’ve had too much to drink over the summertime.

 While it may be difficult for some to imagine quitting alcohol for an entire month, or what might cause a person to do so, one alarming study released by the Centers for Disease Control in the United States found that alcohol-related causes were responsible for over 80,000 deaths in the U.S. between the years of 2006 and 2010.

 This number includes over 35,000 males and 14,000 females, and is cited by the National Institute on Alcohol Abuse and Alcoholism as the third-leading cause of preventable death within the United States!

 Backed by these studies, it would appear that those choosing to partake in Sober September rather than a routine nightcap have little to lose and much to gain by doing so.